oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

 * Change the ownership for data volume `/oradata/dbfiles/ORCL3CDB` and `/oradata/dbfiles/ORCL3CDB` exposed to shard container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
 * If this is not changed then database creation will fail.
 For details, please refer, [oracle/docker-images for Single Instace Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

-### Create Docker Container for Shard3
+### Create Docker Container for new shard

-Before creating shard3 container, review the following notes carefully:
+Before creating new shard (shard3 in this case) container, review the following notes carefully:

 **Notes**